Agoric/documentation/main/ertp/guide/README.md

 For long term storage, we prefer using a `purse`. `payments` are generally used to transfer assets rather than hold them for extended periods.
 First you create a new empty `purse` for Quatloos using the Quatloos associated `issuer`.
 Then you deposit the `payment` into the `purse`.
-When this happens, the `payment` is automatically deleted and the 7 Quatloos are now resident in the `purse`.
+When this happens, the `payment` is automatically consumed and the 7 Quatloos are now resident in the `purse`.
 If you'd used an existing `purse` that contained, say, 17 Quatloos, these 7 would have been added to them so the `purse` balance would be 24 Quatloos.